-One thing I noticed, even though I built another good WordPress site a few years ago and did a lot of work on it, is that starting an online business from home brings with it a whole new set of things to consider.
+One thing I noticed, even though I built another good WordPress site a few years ago and did a lot of work on it, is that when you start a blog or online business from home, it brings with it a whole new set of things to consider.
 I noticed things that had to be done differently due to a new theme.
 There’s been a little learning curve not only for building the site but considering all the business aspects that go along with it.
 Lots of fun to do, but definitely takes time to get right.

 I was surprised how fast the LLC was approved (online application, approved overnight).
 I was expecting at least 2-3 business days.